Kung Fu Panda 2: Plot

-Long ago, the peacock rulers of Gongmen City invented fireworks for peaceful purposes.
-However, their son, Lord Shen, discovered that the fireworks' black powder could also be weaponized.
-Troubled by Shen's obsession, his parents consulted a soothsayer, who foretold them that if he continued down this path, he would be defeated by "a warrior of black and white".
-Overhearing the prophecy, Shen deduced that the warrior would be a panda and, in an attempt to avoid his fate, led his wolf army to massacre the pandas across China.
-Horrified by the genocide, Shen's parents exiled him from the city permanently as punishment.
+Long ago, in Ancient China, the peacock rulers of Gongmen City invented fireworks.
+However, their son, Lord Shen, discovered that the fireworks' gunpowder could be weaponised.
+Troubled by Shen's obsession, his parents consulted a Soothsayer, who foretold them that if he continued down this path, "a warrior of black and white" would defeat him.
+Overhearing the prophecy, Shen immediately deduced that the warrior would be a panda and, in an attempt to avoid his fate, led his wolf army to exterminate an entire panda village.
+Horrified by the massacre, Shen's parents permanently banished him from the city.

-In the present, Shen and his army of gorillas and wolves raid villages for scrap metal to build cannons that Shen will use to conquer China.
-Meanwhile, Po has become a kung fu master and regularly fights crime across the Valley of Peace alongside the Furious Five, although Master Shifu warns him that he has not yet achieved inner peace.
-When Shen's army raids another village, Po and the Five intercept them, but a symbol on the leader's armor resembling a red sun gives Po a memory of when he last saw his mother.
-Po consults his father, Mr. Ping, who reveals that he found Po as a cub in a shipment of radishes outside his restaurant and adopted him when no one came to claim him.
-Po and the Five are dispatched to Gongmen City after learning that Shen killed one of the regents, Master Thundering Rhino, with a cannon.
-Shen imprisons the other regents, Masters Ox and Croc, and takes over the city, but the soothsayer constantly reminds him of the prophecy.
+In the present day, Po enjoys life as the Dragon Warrior alongside the Furious Five, although Master Shifu warns him that he has not yet achieved inner peace.
+Meanwhile, Shen's army raids villages for metal to build cannons that Shen will use to conquer China.
+Po and the Five intercept them, but an emblem on the head wolf's armor gives Po a memory flash of when he last saw his mother.
+Po consults his father, Mr. Ping, who reveals that he found Po as a cub in a crate of radishes outside his restaurant and adopted him when no one came to claim him.
+Po and the Five are dispatched to Gongmen City after learning that Shen has killed one of the regents, Master Thundering Rhino, with one of his cannon.
+Shen imprisons the other regents, Masters Storming Ox and Croc, and takes over the city, but the Soothsayer constantly reminds him of the prophecy.

-Upon arriving in Gongmen City, Po and the Five free Masters Ox and Croc, who refuse to help.
-Po and the Five feign surrender to Shen, secretly replacing Mantis with an action figure while the real Mantis frees the others.
-They destroy the prototype cannon, but Po sees the same familiar symbol on Shen's plumage, distracting him long enough for Shen to escape and destroy Gongmen Palace with multiple cannons.
+In Gongmen City, Po and the Five find Ox and Croc, but they refuse to help, fearing Shen will use his cannons on the populace if they do.
+Po and the Five feign surrender to Shen, who brings them into Gongmen Palace to execute them with his prototype cannon.
+They free themselves and destroy it, but Po sees the same emblem on Shen's plumage, distracting him long enough for the latter to escape and destroy the palace with his now-completed arsenal of cannons.
 After escaping, Tigress confronts Po, who reveals that he remembers seeing Shen when he last saw his biological parents.
-Tigress sympathizes, but she and the others abandon him for his own safety and proceed to destroy Shen's cannon factory.
+Tigress sympathises but she and the others abandon him for his own safety and head to Shen's cannon factory to destroy it.